rpuntaie/blog/cryptocurrency_as_money.rst

 either via `binary-to-text`_ encoding like base58 or a QR code.

 ECDSA `cryptography`_ (`secp256k1`_ for Bitcoin) allows to recover the public key from the private key.
-So only the private key needs to be stored/backuped.
+So only the private key needs to be saved.

 The public key can also be recovered from a signature and the message/hash that was signed.
 This is actually how ``<signature> <public key> OP_CHECKSIG`` works.